 Business Purpose Only Drivers License Restriction

 After a DUI arrest your physical drivers license will be confiscated by law enforcement and you will be issued a DUI traffic citation.
 This DUI traffic citation looks like any other traffic ticket and will be issued to you in addition to any other traffic ticket.
 However, the DUI citation serves a very important purpose.
 It will be used as your temporary drivers license and is valid for ten (10) days from the time of the arrest.
 This means that you must carry it with you as you would your drivers license.
 Within the ten days, you must either contest or waive the administrative license suspension.
 If you do nothing, you will lose your ability to drive for a temporary period depending on how the DUI is charged.
-It is important you hire a qualified Tampa DUI lawyer to assist you in handling both components related to the DUI case.
+It is important you hire a qualified Tampa DUI lawyer at Pallegar Law, P.A. to assist you in handling both components related to the DUI case.

 As your Tampa DUI lawyer, we usually represent individuals immediately after the DUI arrest.
 If we are retained within the first 10 days of a DUI arrest, we not only handle the criminal portion of the DUI case, but will handle the administrative case also.
 Resolving the administrative drivers license suspension properly is essential in avoiding interruption to your driving privileges.